 Stalking the Bogeyman adapted by Markus Potter & David Holthouse will play from January 4, 2017 - January 22, 2017 in Bowne's Lab Theatre.
-Subscriptions & Single Tickets can be purchased by calling the box office at 941-366-9000 or online by clicking the links.
-SUBSCRIBE NOW and see all three shows for as little as $39!

 The running time for Stalking the Bogeyman is approximately 71 minutes.
 It is performed without an intermission.

 1:30pm performances: dine prior to your show in the theatre!
 Reservations are not required, but you must arrive at 12:00pm.

 2:00pm performances: dine prior to your show in the theatre!
 Reservations are not required, but you must arrive at 12:30pm.